MC-intel/Data-Analysis/README.md

-Data Analysis mehtods using SQL, R, Bash, and a multitude of Python Libraries
+Currently working on separating the individual instances of the various languages.
+Right now most of these scripts are a mix of Python, Bash, R, and a bit of SQL.